General Writing Guidelines¶

 The files themselves will have an extension of .rst, but you don’t specify that extension in the toctree directive.

 - The main heading.
 This will be visible in the table of contents:

-- The description of the page, which will appear in Plone's Description Dublin Core metadata field.
-This created using the reST admonition directive.
-A single paragraph of text consisting of 1-3 sentences is recommended, so that the same text fits into the search engine results (Google):
+- A single paragraph of text consisting of 1-3 sentences is recommended, so that the same text fits into the search engine results:

-.. admonition:: Description This text will go to Plone's pages description field.
-It will appear in the search engine listings for the page.
+.. topic:: Description This text will go to Plone's pages description field.

 A number of paragraphs: The actual content of the document page: